ChapelR/poof/docs/README.md

 ### Linting

 ?> Using the linter requires an Internet connection initially, though the library used will cache to your machine for future use, provided you use poof fairly frequently.
-If you have a connection and the linter still doesn't work, wait a little while and trying again.
+If you have a connection and the linter still doesn't work, wait a little while and try again.

 Poof can also [*lint* your JavaScript code](https://en.wikipedia.org/wiki/Lint_%28software%29).
 Linting helps you find errors, inconsistencies, and weirdness in your code.